 An irritant can be described as a substance that causes slight inflammation or other discomfort to the body.
-Some examples of products that are used in an establishment and used on a daily basis, that may irritate the eyes, nose, throat, and lungs include disinfectants, skin exfoliation products, permanent wave solutions, chemical blowout solutions, chemical hair relaxers, acrylic nail products, and hairsprays.

-Continuous exposure to irritants may cause an individual to develop an allergy to a particular chemical.
+Some examples of products that are used in an establishment on a daily basis, that may irritate the eyes, nose, throat, and lungs include disinfectants, skin exfoliation products, permanent wave solutions, chemical blowout solutions, chemical hair relaxers, acrylic nail products, and hairsprays.
+Continuous exposure to irritants may cause a licensee to develop an allergy to a particular chemical.